No-fault divorce: Germany

 Until 1976, divorce was only possible if one spouse had acted wrongly – a rule referred to as the Schuldprinzip ("principle of guilt").
 In 1976, the law was changed to make no-fault divorces the standard.
 The law says that "A marriage may be dissolved by divorce if it has broken down.
 The marriage has broken down if the conjugal community of the spouses no longer exists and it cannot be expected that the spouses restore it."
 Couples are required to remain married for one year ("Trennungsjahr") even if both parties desire the divorce.

-Some provisions of the old, guilt-based system remain.
+Some provisions of the old, fault-based system remain.
 In particular, the separation period required before a formal divorce can be shortened if "the continuation of the marriage would be an unreasonable hardship for the petitioner for reasons that lie in the person of the other spouse".
-While formally no guilt is required on the part of the spouse, in practice this rule is usually applied if the spouse acts irresponsibly, for example if they are violent or threaten their partner.
+While formally no fault is required, in practice this rule is usually applied if the spouse acts irresponsibly, for example if they are violent or threaten their partner.

 Malta

-A Maltese law permitting no-fault divorce went into effect in October 2011, following a national referendum on the subject.
+A law permitting no-fault divorce went into effect in October 2011, following a national referendum on the subject.
 This was the first Maltese law permitting any kind of divorce.

 Mexico

-In Mexico City, this type of divorce is legally known as divorcio incausado o sin expresión de causa and colloquially as divorcio exprés.
-The law was passed for the first time in Mexico City in 2008 and held constitutional by the Supreme Court, which in 2015 established that any state law requiring to prove the case for a divorce was unconstitutional.
+In Mexico City, this type of divorce is legally known as "divorcio incausado o sin expresión de causa" and colloquially as "divorcio exprés".
+The law was passed in 2008 and was held constitutional by the Supreme Court, which in 2015 determined that any state law requiring the case for a divorce to be proven was unconstitutional.